adamdbradley/foresight.js/README.md

 ## Foresight Debugging
-Instead of including debuggin code directly in the foresight.js, an additional javascript file has been included to help debug.
+Instead of including debugging code directly in the foresight.js, an additional javascript file has been included to help developers debug.
 By using the _foresight.oncomplete_ event and existing _foresight_ properties, the _foresight-debug.js_ file prints out relivate information to help debug.
-This is particularily useful for mobile devices since it is more difficult to view source code.
-Below is sample code to include the foresight-debugger.js file and calling it when foresight completes:
+This is particularly useful for mobile devices since it is more difficult to view source code.
+Below is sample code to include the _foresight-debugger.js_ file and calling it when foresight completes:

     <script src="foresight-debugger.js"></script>
     <script>